KenChiefEngineer/Texas3Step/README.md

 * Player 1 single clicks any unclaimed Blink to claim it.
 * Player 2 single clicks any unclaimed Blink to claim it.
 * Continue alternating back and forth single clicking a blank blink to claim it

+NOTE: One player can pick their color while another just takes random.
+Both players don't have to pick
+      the same method to determine player color.
+Also, the color player 1 is assigned will be removed from the pool of colors available to player 2.

 ### GAME OVER
 * The game ends when a player claims 3 hexes in a straight line, they are the WINNER!